Optimizing performance of quantum operations with non-Markovian decoherence: the tortoise or the hare?: Abstract

 \section{Abstract}

 The interaction between a quantum system and its environment limits our ability to control it and perform quantum operations on it.
 We present an efficient method to find optimal controls for quantum systems coupled to non-Markovian environments, by using the process tensor to compute the gradient of an objective function.
 We consider state transfer for a driven two-level system coupled to a bosonic environment, and characterize performance in terms of speed and fidelity.
-We thus determine the best achievable fidelity as a function of process duration.
-We show there is a trade-off between speed and fidelity, and that slower processes can have higher fidelity by exploiting non-Markovian effects.
+This allows us to determine the best achievable fidelity as a function of process duration.
+We show there can be a trade-off between speed and fidelity, and that slower processes can have higher fidelity by exploiting non-Markovian effects.

 The control of quantum systems using time-dependent Hamiltonians is crucial for quantum technologies~\cite{glaser_training_2015}, enabling the implementation of state transfer and gate operations.
 An important task is to establish how optimal performance can be achieved for such processes.
 In an ideal closed quantum system perfect operations are possible given sufficient time~\cite{deffner_quantum_2017}.
 A speed limit arises because physical Hamiltonians are bounded, so that energy-time uncertainty gives a maximum rate of time-evolution and hence a minimum operation time.
 Beyond this ideal case, however, other considerations arise.
-One is a desire for reliable operation when precise control cannot be guaranteed; this can be achieved at the expense of speed by using adiabatic processes~\cite{Torrontegui2013:Review}.
+One is a desire for reliable operation when precise control cannot be guaranteed; this can be achieved by using robust control techniques~\cite{propson_robust_2022} or adiabatic processes~\cite{benseny_adiabatic_2021,Torrontegui2013:Review}.
 Another is the impact of decoherence and dissipation.
-In the standard Markovian description of such processes, this results in effects which accumulate in time.
-In most cases this means the highest achievable fidelity is then obtained by operating at the speed limit.
-In the present Letter, we show that this is not the case in non-Markovian systems, and that the highest fidelity can be improved by slower operation.
+In the standard Markovian approximation such processes give a cumulative loss of information with time.
+Thus, one generally expects fast operation to be desirable to minimize information loss, although there are notable exceptions, where slower operation allows access to a decoherence-free subspace~\cite{basilewitsch_optimally_2020}.
+In the present Letter, we show that fast operation is not always desirable in non-Markovian systems, because slower operation can enable information backflow to be harnessed to increase fidelity.